 Step 1.
 First, make sure that all your system packages are up-to-date by running the following

 Step 2.
 Installing Dropbox.

-Run the following commands in Terminal to install Dropbox:
+Run the following commands in the Terminal to install Dropbox to your Ubuntu system:

-Congratulation’s!
+Congratulations!
 You have successfully installed Dropbox.
 Thanks for using this tutorial for installing Dropbox on Ubuntu 16.04 LTS (Xenial Xerus) system.
-For additional help or useful information, we recommend you to check the official Dropbox web site.
+For additional help or useful information, we recommend you check the official Dropbox website.